SpaghetMeNot/normalmagic/docs/index.md

 </div>

+## What is normalMagic?
-**normalMagic** is a versatile Blender toolset designed to give you powerful control over mesh normals and enhance modeling workflows.
+normalMagic is a collection of tools for [Blender](https://www.blender.org/) that offer powerful new modelling workflows and advanced control over mesh normals.

-Controlling normals can be essential for creating high quality 3D art.
-Whether it's for hard surfaces, foliage, cel shading, hair/fur...
-The list goes on!
-Modifying normals is sometimes the only way to get surfaces behaving the way you want.
+Controlling normals can be essential for creating high quality 3D artwork.
+Everything from hard surfaces, organic shapes, foliage, hair and fur, either realistic or stylized can benefit from modifying normals.
+Sometimes it's the only way to get surfaces shading the way you want.

 !!! info "Custom Normals"
     Most of these tools create or edit ***custom normals***.